 And just as "Merry Christmas"/ "Bah-Humbug" runs through Dickens' A Christmas Carol until Scrooge is finally redeemed into wishing everyone a Merry Christmas, in Casa Cupiello there is a similar call and response between the father and his son, Nennillo:

-you like the Presepe".
+Father: "Do you like the Presepe".

 At one point, Luca is frisking Nennillo's pockets for five missing lire.
 (Early on, it has been established that Nennillo, a spoiled brat, is light-fingered even to the point of filching and selling his uncle's shoes.)
 Luca finds the money but tries to blackmail his son into saying he likes the Presepe, after all.
 "No!" insists Nennillo, at which point Luca holds up the money for the entire family to see.
-As it turns out, Nennillo had, indeed, pilfered the money from his uncle—who had stolen it from Luca in the first place!
+As it turns out, Nennillo had, indeed, pilfered the money from his uncle, who had stolen it from Luca in the first place!